-The Clinical Placement Services (CPS) office functions as the liaison between the School of Nursing and the many clinical agencies with whom it partners to provide clinical placements for all students.
-With faculty guidance, CPS secures clinical sites for the graduate programs; develops new clinical sites in collaboration with DUSON faculty; and works with faculty in health systems-focused programs to identify and secure sites for synthesis courses.
-Responsibilities of CPS include clinical site negotiations, contracting services, arranging for liability insurance coverage, and ensuring that all administrative tasks and procedures are in accordance with the policies of Duke University School of Nursing, the Clinical Contract Services of Duke University Health System, and Duke University Health System Risk Management.
-Clinical Placement Services also serves as the point of contact for Duke University Health System and external clinical care agencies, providers, and preceptors, and reports clinical hours to the Office of Admissions and Student Services for inclusion in student permanent records.
+The Clinical Placement Services (CPS) office functions as the liaison between the School of Nursing and the many clinical agencies with whom it works to provide clinical placements for students.
+With faculty guidance, CPS collaborates with master of science in nursing and post-graduate certificate students to secure clinical sites for the graduate programs; develops new clinical sites in collaboration with DUSON faculty; and works with faculty in health systems-focused programs to identify and secure sites for synthesis courses.

+Responsibilities of CPS include clinical site negotiations and ensuring that all administrative tasks and procedures are in accordance with the policies of Duke University School of Nursing, the Clinical Contracting Services of Duke University Health System, and Duke University Health System Risk Management.
+Clinical Placement Services also serves as the point of contact for Duke University Health System and external clinical care agencies, providers, and preceptors, and CPS reports clinical hours to the Office of Admissions and Student Services for inclusion in student permanent records.